-• Rule 71(G), Acceptance of aids.
+• Rule 71(G), Acceptance of Aids.

 Note: Not applicable to musical instruments.
-For limitations on the carriage of musical instruments, refer to Rule 56(B), (C) and (E), Acceptance of musical instruments as baggage.
+For limitations on the carriage of musical instruments, refer to Rule 56(B), (C) and (E), Acceptance of Musical Instruments as Baggage.

-(d) Live animals except as provided in Rule 75, Acceptance of animals (pets and search and rescue dogs).
+(d) Live animals except as provided in Rule 75, Acceptance of Animals (Pets, Service Dogs, and Search and Rescue Dogs).